 Platform : PC, PS3, Xbox 360, PS4, Xbox One

-We didn’t have a VR game featured in the full list but if you’re after a title with your virtual reality headset then we would recommend Hellsplit: Arena.
-This is a horror title where players have access to several melee weapons such as swords or clubs while you face all sorts of hostile enemies.
-These enemies can range from humans, skeletons, or other heinous monsters.
+We didn’t have a VR game featured in the full list, but if you’re after a title to use with your virtual reality headset, we would recommend Hellsplit: Arena.
+This is a horror title in which players have access to several melee weapons such as swords or clubs to use against all kinds of hostile enemies.
+These enemies can range from humans to skeletons, or other terrifying monsters.

 Metal Gear Rising: Revengence

 Platform: OS X, Nvidia Android TV, PC, PS3, Xbox 360